I3S-ESSnet/Documents/lisbon-workshop/agenda.md

 ## Day 2, April 27th

-Detailed presentations on the main deliverables.
-Each session will consist of a presentation followed by a more hands-on activity (tutorial, "bring your own use case", etc.)
+### [10:00-12:30] Session 2 - Detailed presentations on the main deliverables

+Each session will consist of a presentation followed by a more hands-on activity (tutorial, "bring your own use case", etc.).
+Might have to be organized in parallel tracks.

+### [14:00-17:00] Session 3 - CSPA session (find a better name?)

+  * presentation of CSPA 2.0 (30 minutes)
+  * the catalogue (30 minutes)
+  * the Sinder (30 minutes)
+  * coffee break
+  * discussion on the requirements that make it easier to reuse a service or implement sharable services or put it in practice
+  * VTL presentation (1 hour)

 ## Day 3, April 28th

-### Morning
+### [10:00-12:30] Session 4 - Interactive sessions

-Interactive sessions (foot voting, breakout groups, etc.)
+  * foot voting, breakout groups, etc.

-### Afternoon
+  * Contenairisation for dummies
+  * architecture with an interactive session
+  * "I build my statistical process with the services in the Catalogue", in small groups

+### [10:00-12:30] Session 5 - “More hands-on"

+  * bring your own data in PXWeb or Relais
+  * bring your own app in the platform
+  * practical session on the IS2 Workbench
-External inputs (requires call for contributions)
+  * external inputs (requires call for contributions)

-Sustainability / What next?
+  * sustainability / what next?

-Market place
+  * market place

+## Other ideas

+  * presentation of the awesome list by CBS?
+  * opensource strategy of NSIs?
+  * more than "contenairisation for dummies": "cloud for dummies"
+  * presentations by services owners and users